omar160197/Shopping-Cart/README.md

 - Adjust product quantities in the cart.
 - Apply special offers and discounts.
 - Calculate total prices with delivery cost reductions.

-## Demo

-You can access a live demo of the application [here](https://omar160197.github.io/Shopping-Cart/).

 ## Installation